jncraton/js-calc/readme.md

 # JavaScript Calculator

-A Graphic Calculator in JavaScript
+A graphical calculator in JavaScript

 ![Demo](demo.gif)